vitroid/TrainScanner/README.md

     trainscanner.py sample4.mov
     trainscanner.py -f 0.2,0.5,0.3,0.7 sample4.mov

+The first command fails to capture the whole train because of the reflection of the glass windows. `-f` option avoid the window area to be matched.

 ###Perspective adjustment
 If the train movie is recorded with some perspective, trainscanner can fix it.
 Invoking with `-g` option shows the perspective gauge.
 Read the gauge.
 Reinvoling with `-p` and `-g` shows the perspective guide lines.
 If the line is correct, remove `-g` option for the product run.